 Identify the percentage of time the EBT/EPC program manager, the Wireless EBT program manager, and key project personnel will devote to this project on a monthly basis.

-Preference will be given to bidders whose EBT/EPC program manager shall reside in Iowa.

 Tables of Organization.

 Illustrate the line of authority in two (2) organizational tables: